 National Safety Council stats claim there are over 12 million motor vehicle accidents involving more than 20 million vehicles every year.
 That’s a lot of bent fenders, crumpled trunks and bashed in doors in need of repair.
-If you drive, the odds are good that sooner or later you’ll be filing an auto insurance claim, looking for repair shop estimates and making a decision between OEM and after-market parts.
-Here’s what you need to know to help you make the better choice.
+If you drive, the odds are good that sooner or later you’ll be filing an auto insurance claim, looking for repair shop estimates and making a decision between OEM vs. aftermarket parts.
+Here’s what you need to know to help you make the better choice regarding OEM vs. aftermarket parts.

 If you go to your car dealership, they’re going to push OEM (Original Equipment Manufacture) replacement parts.
 Nothing wrong with that.
 OEM parts have a number of advantages (we’ll get to those in a minute), but check your car insurance policy first.
 Most standard comprehensive auto insurance policies specify using functionally equivalent parts because they usually cost less than OEM parts.
 Your policy may permit you to use OEM replacement parts, but it may also stipulate that you share some of the cost.